 Too many expectations about the trip

-With the increase in talks about solo travel and its amazing experience, you may think it’s filled with joy.
+With the increase in talks about solo travel and its fantastic experience, you may think it’s filled with joy.

 However, sometimes it’s difficult, anxious, and boring too.